-Suspects sought after Florida drive-by shooting wounds 10
+Suspects sought after Florida drive-by shooting wounds 11

 Authorities on Tuesday offered a $5,000 reward for information leading to the arrest of the suspects involved in the shooting in Lakeland, a city of 112,000 residents located about halfway between Tampa and Orlando.

-One of the critically-injured men was shot in the stomach and the other was shot in the jaw.
+One of the critically-injured men was shot in the stomach, and the other was shot in the jaw.
 The others had non-life-threatening injuries.
-The victims were males between the ages of 20 and 35, said Lakeland Police Chief Sammy Taylor at a news conference Monday night.
+The victims were males between the ages of 20 and 35, said Lakeland Police Chief Sammy Taylor at a news conference.

-After the shootings, the vehicle peeled off and police officers were still searching for it early Tuesday.
+After the shootings, the vehicle peeled off.
+Detectives believed they found it Tuesday morning in a Lakeland neighborhood and planned to run lab tests on it to verify it was the vehicle involved in the shootings.

 “I’ve been here 34 years, and I can tell you I have never worked an event where this many people were shot at one time, ever,” Taylor said.
 “We consider ourselves to be a small town … and when stuff like this happens, it hits home, for me, at least.”